-“God, I beg you to provide an income for my children…the coronavirus cost me my job… I will have to work as laborer at this age,” said Safin Jamal, a 65-year-old-potter.
+“May God help me take care of my children; the Coronavirus cost me my job.
+I will have to work as a construction worker at this age,” said Safin Jamal, a 65-year-old potter.

-Safin wept as he closed the door of his factory, the first time anyone had done so in over a century.
+Safin wept as he closed the door of his factory for the first time in its 100 years of existence.
 He is one of the victims of the economic collapse brought by COVID-19; forced to leave behind not only his job, but a trade he inherited from his ancestors.

-Safin is the son of the well-known artisan, Jamal (“The Potter”) Zain al-Abadin Kaka’i. and belongs to a prominent Kaka’i family that resides in Daquq district, southern Kirkuk province.
+Safin is the son of the well-known artisan, Jamal Zain al-Abadin Kaka’i, known as “potter Jamal”.
+They belong to a prominent Kaka’i family that resides in Daquq district, south of Kirkuk province.
 Jamal opened the pottery factory a century ago but Safin reluctantly closed his business in early June.

 “The curfew forced me to close my factory for a month.
 My children and I resumed work in late May, but we lost all the customers,” he said, “our customers were mostly from central and southern Iraq.”